-Logical Fallacies Series: Begging the Question
+Logical Fallacies Series: The Loaded Question

 The Fallacy Files: Begging the Question in Youth Sports Welcome back to our ongoing series on logical fallacies and how they sneak their way into youth sports.
 If you’re just …